bbellmyers/bbellmyers.github.io/_posts/2020-09-27-fouc-stencil.md

 And, it doesn't matter if your component is using shadow DOM or not, you still get a flash, FYI.
 Yeah, I thought so too.
 No, doesn't help.

 Also, Stencil generates a style rule for EVERY component in your library.
+In this one component example, thats no biggie.
 For our library of 100 components, it's one long css rule.

-### Our previous attempts
+### Previous attempts

 A number of our components do something similar, by applying
 :not(.hydrated){ visibility: hidden } rules to components with a \<slot